janosg/janosg.github.io/_projects/2_tranquilo.md

 ## Some more details

-- Tranquilo works for scalar criterion function but also can exploit a non-linear least-squares structure, i.e. an objective function of the form $$F(x) = \sum_if_i(x)^2$$ and this leads to massive speed-ups.
+- Tranquilo works for scalar objective functions but also can exploit a non-linear least-squares structure, i.e. an objective function of the form $$F(x) = \sum_if_i(x)^2$$ and this leads to massive speed-ups.
 All benchmarks shown here compare optimizers that exploit this structure.